 Where is the Pen Tool in Photoshop?

-The Tool is not hard to find as it is located in the lower part of the toolbar on the left side.
+The Pen Tool is not hard to find as it is located in the lower part of the toolbar on the left side.
 It is located there by default of Photoshop.
-There is a pen sign for this tool.
+There is a pen sign for the pen tool.
 Take the arrow there first.
 Then click and hold over there.

-There is a shortcut process that will take you to the tool.
-Just click P from your keyboard, and then you will see the tool option.
+There is a shortcut process that will take you to the pen tool.
+Just click P from your keyboard, and then you will see the pen tool option.